Fighting in ice hockey: Rules in-game to discourage fighting

 Since the 1970s, three rules have curtailed the number and scope of fights in the NHL.
 In 1971, the league created the "Third Man In" rule which attempts to eliminate the bench-clearing brawl by providing for the ejection of the first player who joins a fight already in progress, unless a match penalty is being assessed to a player already engaged in that fight.
 Another rule automatically suspends the first player from each team that leaves the bench to join a fight when it is not their shift.
 In 1992, the "Instigator" rule, which adds an additional two-minute minor penalty to the player who starts a fight, was introduced.

 Beginning in the 2016–17 season, the American Hockey League imposed a fighting major counter, similar to the National Basketball Association's unsportsmanlike technical foul counter and soccer's accumulated cards.
 A player who collects ten major penalties for fighting during the season will be suspended one game, and will be suspended one game for each fighting major for the next three penalties (the 11th, 12th, and 13th fighting majors).
 A player is suspended two games for his 14th and subsequent major penalty for fighting.
 If one player involved in the fight is charged with an instigator penalty, the opponent will not have the fighting major count towards suspension.
 The ECHL added the rule in 2019–20.

+Beginning in the 2023–24 season, the ECHL reduced the number of fighting majors that can result in an ejection from three to two, with exceptions for opponents being docked as instigators, and added automatic game misconduct penalties for fights that occur just before or after the puck is dropped.